 The efficiency of a tax also relates to the cost of administration.
-A rating system should be administratively efficient, in the sense that it should provide required income to council without being consumed by administrative costs.
+A rating structure should be administratively efficient, in the sense that it should provide required income to council without being consumed by administrative costs.

-- Simplicity The taxation principle of simplicity revolves around how easily the system can be understood by the public and the ease of administration. - Equity Equity has two broad sub-categories in its application to rates: - a)Horizontal equity: in which ratepayers with similar property values should pay similar rates; and - b)Vertical equity: embraces the view that those with more, or who are better off, pay more tax than those who are worse off.
-This primarily applies to income tax assessment in distributing the tax burden. - Benefit Rates are a tax used to finance a number of services and facilities provide by Council to the local community, not necessarily in direct relation to user benefit, but ultimately to benefit the community as a whole.
-In this respect, rates are a general purpose levy not linked to user pays principles.
-Other charges such as waste services are linked to costs associated with the service. - Capacity to Pay Its measurability may be either determined by wealth or income.
-In the case of local government rating, it is determined that the value of the property reflects wealth, rather than the actual income of the ratepayer.
+• Simplicity - The taxation principle of simplicity revolves around how easily the system can be understood by the public and the ease of administration.

+- Equity Equity has two broad sub-categories in its application to rates: - a) Horizontal equity: in which ratepayers with similar property values should pay similar rates; and - b) Vertical equity: embraces the view that those with more, or who are better off, pay more tax than those who are worse off.
+This primarily applies to income tax assessment in distributing the tax burden. - Sustainability Decisions made during the preparation of the Plan should be durable over time - Capacity to Pay Its measurability may be either determined by wealth or income.
+In the case of local government rating, it is determined that the value of the property reflects wealth, rather than the actual income of the ratepayer. - Fairness can be subjective, but in the context of a rating system refers to consistency of application of policy decisions and the consideration Council makes to respond reasonable to ratepayers.

 Past consultation has shown that the community want a rating structure that is fair and easy to understand.
-This is evidenced by the outcomes of the rating structure review for the 2018/2019 financial year, where 74% of respondents voted to reduce eleven differentials to four at the percentages they are today.
+This is evidenced by the outcomes of the rating structure review for the 2018/2019 financial year, where 74% of respondents voted to reduce eleven differentials to four.

-Council reviews rates annually which involves analysing the movement in property valuations, the percentage of rates contributed by each rating differential, the impact of the municipal charge and the effect on the above rating principles should any, all or none of these factors be changed.
+Council reviews rates annually which involves analysing the movement in property valuations, the percentage of rates contributed by each rating differential, the number of ratepayers, the average rates payable, the impact of the municipal charge and the effect on the above rating principles should any, all or none of these factors be changed.
 Council endeavours to provide stability to ratepayers by not dramatically changing the rating structure from one year to the next on a regular basis.